 I recently had an interesting conversation with a business owner who wanted to start working on search engine optimization (SEO), but her husband (the other owner) didn’t agree.
 This was one of those classic sales problems that I’m sure you’re well aware of.

 The husband didn’t see the value in SEO because currently all of their new business was generated via customer referrals.
 Does that sound familiar?
 It should, because it’s the most common objection I hear when talking to businesses about SEO.
 The logic goes something like this: if your new business is coming primarily from referrals, not from people searching in Google, then SEO is not a good investment.

 Sounds logical, but it’s not necessarily true.
-First of all, many of those referrals are still going to conduct their own research online by searching in Google.
+First of all, many of those referrals are still going to conduct their own research online by searching on Google.
 There’s no way around that fact.
 So SEO will enhance your referral marketing by ensuring prospects find your business during their research.

-Second of all, just because you’re not getting any business from SEO, doesn’t mean it’s not a good opportunity.
+Second of all, just because you’re not getting any business from SEO, that doesn’t mean it’s not a good opportunity.
 If your prospects are doing research online (like searching in Google to find the best business for their needs), then SEO is your ticket to get your business in front of all those prospective customers.